TheOnodrim/Shield/README.md

    4. ./Shield.sh
 ```
 ## Warning:
-This shell script reverts the ssh port to `652`, and it restricts the ssh key to the admin user.
+This shell script restricts the ssh key to the admin user.

 ## Supported OS types:
 - Debian 10